yambo-code/yambopy/docs/QuREX-book/content/software/exciton_group_theory_summary.md

 ## Overview

 The `ExcitonGroupTheory` class has been **significantly improved** in Yambopy to provide comprehensive group theory analysis of exciton states in crystalline materials.
-The implementation has been **completely rewritten** to follow the original algorithm from `/home/users/rreho/codes/PhdScripts/exph/point_group_ops.py` exactly, ensuring **maximum accuracy** and **algorithmic fidelity**.
+The implementation has been **completely rewritten** to follow the original algorithm from MN exactly, ensuring **maximum accuracy** and **algorithmic fidelity**.
 This implementation enables researchers to understand the symmetry properties, optical selection rules, and degeneracies of excitonic states with unprecedented precision.

 ## Key Features